Cracks (2009 film): Plot

-Di's gang confront Fiamma and this turns ugly as Fiamma declines to answer Di's vicious questions, trying to explain what really happened.
-She hints at Miss G's lies and character defects.
-Fiamma runs into the forest as things become more violent as the girls catch up with her and, under Di's leadership, beat her with their sticks and fists.
-Fiamma has an asthma attack, and the girls stop, terrified.
-They run to get help, Di runs into Miss G (who had been watching the chase and beating with no attempt to stop it), who says she'll stay with Fiamma, and directs Di to go and get a teacher.
+Di's gang confront Fiamma, who declines to answer Di's vicious questions, trying to explain what really happened.
+She hints at Miss G.'s lies and character defects.
+Fiamma runs into the forest as things become more violent as the girls catch up with her.
+Under Di's direction, they beat her with sticks and fists.
+Fiamma has an asthma attack, and the girls stop, terrified, before running to get help.
+Di runs into Miss G., who witnessed the chase and beating but made no attempt to stop it.
+Miss G. says she will stay with Fiamma and directs Di to get a teacher.

-Miss G, now alone with Fiamma, refuses to give Fiamma her inhaler and calmly watches her die.
-Di returns to the scene first, just in time to see Miss G placing the inhaler in Fiamma's lifeless hand.
-As others arrive to help, Miss G and Di stare at each other as Di realises what has just happened.
+Miss G. alone with Fiamma, refuses to give Fiamma her inhaler and calmly watches her die.
+Di returns just in time to see Miss G. placing the inhaler in Fiamma's lifeless hand.
+As others arrive to help, Miss G. and Di stare at each other as Di realises what happened.

-Later, Di tells the other girls that Miss G did not help Fiamma as she died, and, united, they confront Miss G. They are powerless to do anything, but they quit the diving team and symbolically turn in their sashes.
-Di attempts to confess to the headmistress, who refuses to listen, being more concerned with the school's reputation.
-She releases Miss G from her duties and declares the incident an unfortunate accident.
+Later, Di tells the other girls that Miss G. did not help Fiamma as she was dying.
+United, they confront Miss G. but are powerless to do anything.
+They quit the diving team and symbolically turn in their sashes.
+Di attempts to confess to the headmistress, who refuses to listen, wanting to protect the school's reputation.
+She releases Miss G. from her duties and declares the incident an unfortunate accident.

-The final scene has Di leaving the school to explore the world, as both Fiamma and Miss G had spoken of doing, whilst Miss G relocates to the local village and finds a small room she can stay in.
-Completely alone Miss G puts her few personal possessions on her bedside table.
-She puts one item there and then quickly removes it to make room for another item.
-After that, she counts the items to make sure that there are only five.
+The final scene has Di leaving the school to explore the world, as both Fiamma and Miss G. had spoken of doing.
+Miss G. rents a small room in the local village.
+Completely alone now, she places her few personal possessions on her bedside table.
+She puts one item on the table, then quickly removes it to make room for another item.
+She counts the items to ensure there are only five.
 This reflects the school rule that only five personal items could be displayed on a night table at one time.